-The sixth largest lake in the U.S., the historic waters of Lake Champlain stretch 120 miles north to south along New York and Vermont, with almost 600 miles of pristine shoreline.
+The thirteenth largest lake in the U.S., the historic waters of Lake Champlain stretch 120 miles north to south along New York and Vermont, with almost 600 miles of pristine shoreline.
 Surpassed only by the Great Lakes in size, Lake Champlain features 435 square miles of surface area carving through the Adirondack Mountains of NY and the Green Mountains of Vermont.

 In 1998, Lake Champlain actually became a Great Lake when a Vermont senator attached a few words to a bill pending in congress stating, “The term ‘Great Lakes’ includes Lake Champlain.”
 With President Clinton’s signature, Lake Champlain became a Great Lake – for one month.
 With pressure from the Great Lakes region over potential funding issues, the designation was reversed just 4 weeks later.

 But for water lovers, Lake Champlain is truly a great lake, offering year round recreation.

 Sail our open waters.
 Visit historic lighthouses.
 Dive century-old shipwrecks.
 Experience some of the East’s best inland windsurfing.
 Fish one of North America’s most renowned fisheries.
 Or just sit on one of our many beaches and take in the spectacular mountain views of New York and Vermont.